This healthy recipe for Easy Eggplant with a Simple Sauce is effortless to make and a joy to eat.

 Now that the holidays are over and I have cooked my fill of complex and fattening recipes, I am taking a break to cook simple and healthy foods.
 Today’s inspiration comes from one of my favorite chef/teacher/cookbook authors, Susan Herrmann Loomis.
-Her roasted eggplant with fresh local cheese recipe fits the bill.
+Her Easy Eggplant with a Simple Sauce recipe featuring fresh local cheese fits the bill.
 While I was at her school in Normandy I had the privilege of watching her “throw” this dish together for dinner.

 Some of my favorite meals she made were very simple.
 They were as easy as finding a vegetable, picking some herbs from her garden, and a dash of this or that.
 She works with such grace and flair it makes me believe I can cook with such style someday.

 Since I have returned home I have made roasted eggplant countless times.
 It is a perfect vegetarian meal for one or a beautiful side dish for lamb chops.
 I decided to add a little color and top the roasted eggplant with pureed bell peppers.

 Fan-cut the eggplants by taking a sharp knife and cutting thin slices from just below the stem of the eggplant all the way to the bottom, being careful not to separate the slices at the top.
 Press firmly on the stem end of the eggplant to “fan out” the slices, making the eggplant lie flat (also a great technique for zucchini).

 Note: Japanese eggplants are smaller and more elongated than American varieties.
 You can find them at your local farmer’s markets or your supermarket.
 Here in California, we can get local eggplant all year round, and for the rest of the world, this recipe is one to save until sunny summer.

 Drizzle olive oil on the eggplant, sprinkle with minced garlic and season with chili pepper, then roast in the oven.